C++/C# programmer

 I used C++ templates to write a list of component types that could be damaged by the spikes, it contained the player component and the enemy component to reuse the same code for both of them.

 To do more effective playtesting, the designers on the team requested we implement the tracking of analytics data and I took on this task.
-All the gathered data was discussed with the design team in a meeting we had.

-To put the data in one place automatically without needing to worry about hosting, I set up a google sheets document where the data would be stored.
 I also linked google forms to the sheet with a single data entry, this allowed me to send a JSON encoded object of data after every playthrough of the game.

 Within google sheets, I was able to set up some javascript to decode all data and distribute it into sheets on every form submit.
-On separate sheets, charts can be set up that use the distributed data like in any other google sheets document.

 Obviously, I would not use an approach like this for a non-student project, it worked perfectly for our small-scoped school university though.